-This sleek fryer will fit perfectly in any kitchen.
+If you’re looking for the best value air fryer Australia offers, this sleek fryer is moderately priced and will fit perfectly in any kitchen.
 Coming in two colours, either full black or with rose gold accents, it’s really a beautiful thing.

 It’s not just eye candy though, with 1400 Watts and an internal temperature of 200 °C, it’s a powerful little machine.
 It’s 3.5L capacity is perfect for one or two people, and it’s controls are easy and intuitive to use.